afzalmufti/FHIR-CTP-2/pages/solution/solution_interactions.md

 The CDSS evaluates the returned `QuestionnaireResponse` and uses its content to create an assertion which is carried within an `Observation` resource.

-The CDSS evaluates the observation submitted by the user and uses this to create an assertion.

 The CDSS determines whether there is enough information to arrive at a disposition.
-If not, another question is returned to be answered.
+If not, another `Questionnaire` is populated with the next question to be answered.

-The `GuidanceResponse` returned to the EMS now has the asserted observation and the next question for the EMS to display.
+The `GuidanceResponse` returned to the EMS now contains references to both an `Observation` and a `Questionnaire` resource.

 ![Diagram showing UEC Digital Integration Programme servicedefinition evaluate response interaction](images/solution/assertion-interaction.png)